-I met my wife - and best friend Linda -- when we were both teenagers at Queens College in NY.
+I met my wife-and best friend Linda -- when we were both teenagers at Queens College in NY.
 We got married after graduating.
 Linda earned two master's degrees, one an MBA, while working at a bank.
-Linda is truly my LOML (the love of my life).
+Linda is truly the LOML (love of my life).

-Our two grown daughters Jennifer and Stacey, and now our sons-in-law Phil and Adam, are our treasures.
+Our two grown daughters Jennifer and Stacey, and our sons-in-law Phil and Adam, are our treasures.
 We are fortunate to have them within driving distance of our home.
-In one case, in walking distance.
+In one case, within walking distance.

 Because we moved around when I was a kid and I had virtually no friends, I set and have attained three main life goals: to marry one woman as my forever partner, to work for one organization for my career, and to live in one house so my own children never were uprooted.
-Linda will not let me say how long we are married.

-I am finishing 44 years at Hofstra University's Zarb School of Business.
-And we have lived in our house in Commack since 1977.
-I have hit the trifecta.
+Linda will not let me say how long we are married. © I finished 44 years full-time at Hofstra University's Zarb School of Business [where I still teach part-time as an emeritus professor] until retiring in 2019.
+And we have lived in our house in Commack, NY since 1977.
+I have truly hit the trifecta.